Frequently Asked Questions

 Information about our next Meeting will be made available as in all other years, i.e. briefly before the Meeting we will publish the location, list of topics and list of participants.

 The annual Bilderberg Meeting is designed to foster dialogue between Europe and North America.
-Bilderberg was established in 1954 as a forum for informal discussions, bringing together individuals who share an active interest in affairs relevant to the relationship between Europe and Northern America.
+Bilderberg was established in 1954 as a forum for informal discussions, bringing together individuals who share an active interest in affairs relevant to the relationship between Europe and North America.
 The Meeting has one main goal: to foster discussion and dialogue.
-There is no desired outcome, there is no closing statement, there are no resolutions proposed or votes taken, and the organisation does not support any political party or viewpoint.
+There is no desired outcome, there is no closing statement, there are no resolutions proposed or votes taken, and the Meeting does not support any political party or viewpoint.

 The participants list changes from year to year and is published on this website a few days before each annual Meeting.
 Every Bilderberg Meeting represents a diverse mix of backgrounds, views, generations and genders.
 Participants take part in the Meeting as individuals in their own right.